raspberrypilearning/pixel-art-unplugged/en/step_5.md

 --- task ---

-Swap your co-ordinates with a friend and ask them to decode your image.
+Swap your coordinates with a friend so they can try to decode your image and you can decode theirs.

 DESIGN - Empty 10x10 grid with 0-10 labels for X, Y across the top and left.